KamitaniLab/spurious_reconstruction/README.md

 ```
 python ./download.py "UMAP visualization results"
 ```
+Note: At the moment, only the download of **result data** is supported.
+Please wait a little longer for the availability of **analysis data**.

 Each analysis directory contains additional information on how to reproduce the corresponding results.
 Please check the README files within each directory for specific instructions.

 ### Original Dataset
 We used publicly available datasets for this project.
 The key datasets are: